phucvu-nyu/bst236/docs/chapter_algorithms/climb_stairs.md

 ## Method 3: Dynamic programming

 **Memoized search is a 'top-down' method**: we start with the original problem (root node), recursively decompose larger subproblems into smaller ones until the solutions to the smallest known subproblems (leaf nodes) are reached.
-Subsequently, by backtracking, we collect the solutions of the subproblems, constructing the solution to the original problem.
+Subsequently, we collect the solutions of the subproblems, constructing the solution to the original problem.

 On the contrary, **dynamic programming is a 'bottom-up' method**: starting with the solutions to the smallest subproblems, iteratively construct the solutions to larger subproblems until the original problem is solved.